AllanChain/sane-break/README.md

 ## 🤔 Why another break reminder?

-All too often, I'm deeply focused on a task when the break reminder appears.
-Almost instinctively, I click "skip" or "postpone" without a second thought.
-Before I know it, hours have passed without a single break.
+All too often, I'm deeply focused on a task when the break reminder pops up.
+Almost instinctively, I click "skip" or "postpone", and before I know it, hours have passed without a single break.

-Many existing solutions demand immediate action, often leading to mindless skips or postpones.
-This defeats the purpose of taking regular, meaningful breaks.
-Instead, Sane Break provides a gentle initial nudge, allowing you to wrap up your current task before enforcing a break if necessary.
+Many break reminder apps demand immediate action, which often leads to mindlessly skipping or delaying the break.
+While some of them send notifications before the break is scheduled, they merely inform me that a break is _going to happen_, rather than telling me it's _happening right now_.
+As a result, I end up ignoring these notifications and continue working.

+In contrast, Sane Break allows me to take ownership of _when_ to stop and break.
+It starts by providing a gentle, non-intrusive reminder through a flashing window.
+The break officially begins as soon as I naturally pause after finishing my current task.
+This way, Sane Break offers the flexibility to wrap up my work and take a break on my terms, rather than forcing an abrupt interruption.

-Sane Break employs a two-phase system:
+Specifically, Sane Break employs a two-phase system:

 - Phase 1: A small, unobtrusive reminder that you can acknowledge or ignore.
 - Phase 2: The reminder grows to full screen, ensuring you take a break.

-Transition to phase 2 happens when you stop working on your computer, or ignore the reminder and keep working for too long.
+Transition to phase 2 happens when you stop working on your computer, or ignore the reminder and keep working for too long (configurable).

 This design is an enhanced version of the [RSIBreak](https://apps.kde.org/rsibreak/) design, but Sane Break has some other improvements:

-- No big skip or postpone buttons to avoid mindless dismissals.
+- No big buttons for skipping or postponing to avoid mindless dismissals.
 - [Cross-platform support](#platform-support)

 Sane Break aims to strike a balance between respecting your workflow and ensuring you take the breaks you need.